Yak Ru Enduro 2019

 Riders race blind on sections of breathtaking terrain pine and birch forest singletrack, high-speed flow through alpine pastures, rocky switchbacks, steep ridgelines, and generations-old trails passing remote settlements and religious monuments.
 Participants wishing to challenge themselves and explore one of the most magical landscapes to ride a mountain bike in will be enthralled by the terrain the Yak Ru passes through.

-The special demands of racing in such thin air require all riders from lower altitudes to do an untimed group acclimatization ride of 15km to reach our main basecamp, the township of Manang, the day before racing commences.
+The special demands of racing in such thin air require all riders from lower altitudes to do an untimed group acclimatization ride of 40km to reach our main base camp, the village of Ngawal, the day before racing commences.

 Over the 3 racing days, riders will be covering 40km of riding and challenged on 8-10 timed stages.
 Due to the steepness and remoteness of the course, riders can be expected to carry/walk with their bikes for some uphill parts of the untimed transfer stages.
-Riders willalso receive limited assistance in the form of vehicle uplifts to reach some of timed stages.
+Riders will also receive limited assistance in the form of vehicle uplifts to reach some of the timed stages.

-At the conclusion of racing, an untimed group celebration ride will see us descending over 40km and over 2000m (6600ft) in a single day, a fitting post-competition wrap-up this mountain bike experience of a lifetime.
+At the conclusion of racing, 2 days of untimed group ‘celebration’ rides will see us descending 80km and drop 3000m (9800ft) over 2 days, a fitting post-competition wrap-up this mountain bike experience of a lifetime.